Marietta College Human Subjects Committee

 One signed, hard copy and one electronic copy of the Proposal Form should be sent to Jennifer Hancock, HSC Chair, Physician Assistant Program (Jennifer.Hancock@marietta.edu).

 Researchers should review the criteria presented in the Proposal Form to determine if they should submit a proposal for a long or short review.
-Proposals will be reviewed at bi-weekly meetings of the HSC committee.
 Depending when a proposal is received, researchers should expect to wait no more than two weeks for a decision from the committee.

 The committee feels it is necessary for all researchers to submit a certificate of